alexvea/KB/README.md

 ###### End of template
 ---

-## Diagram of the request KB process
+## Diagram of the request KB process :

+Used by CC engineers.

 ```mermaid
 flowchart TD